 In addition, firms should ensure that any impacts on products are thoroughly assessed and any risks to policyholders appropriately mitigated.

 If your firm transacts in financial instruments as principal, it may have balance sheet exposure to LIBOR-referencing financial instruments and will require careful transition planning to ensure these exposures are wound-down or transferred to alternative reference rates in a timely manner.

 We encourage firms to engage with the ISDA Protocol and market infrastructure providers to keep informed of transition timing and fallback arrangements for the LIBOR-referencing financial instruments they transact in, as these may differ by instrument type or market infrastructure provider.

 If your firm carries out wholesale broking activity, it may have balance sheet exposure to LIBOR-referencing financial instruments.
 Whilst the standard activities of name give-up and matched principal broking models do not typically lead to significant balance sheet exposure, if your firm provides client intermediation services, such as listed derivatives clearing or prime brokerage, it may carry exposure.

 This LIBOR exposure can arise directly from the products intermediated and/or indirectly through LIBOR references in contracts with clients, prime brokers and/or central counterparties (CCPs), for example interest paid on margin held.
-Where this is the case, you should communicate to your clients your plans to transition these exposures and references to alternative rates before end-2021.
+Where this is the case, you should communicate to your clients your plans to transition these exposures and references to alternative rates in a timely manner.